ShisatoYano/UsageOfFork/README.md

 ## Commit
 ---
-You can see all of files which are changed and uncommitted by choosing 'Changes' on the left side menue.
+You can see all of files which are changed and uncommitted by choosing 'Changes' on the left side menu.
 ![](2019-04-29-00-12-03.png)

 After 'Changes' was chosen, all of unstaged files are displayed as follow.
 The changed of each file are displayed by choosing the file.